yxiong/udacity-data-analyst/a-b-test/README.md

   group is 4, out of total 23 days of experiment.
 With probability 0.5 (for sign test), the online calculator calculates a p-value 0.0026, which is smaller than `alpha = 0.05`.
 Therefore the change is statistical significant.
-* For retention rate, the number of days we see an improvement in experiment group is 13, out of total 23 days of experiment.
-With probability 0.5 (for sign test), the online calculator calculates a p-value 0.6776, which is larger than `alpha = 0.05`.
-Therefore the change is not statistical significant.
 * For net conversion, the number of days we see an improvement in experiment group is 10, out of total 23 days of experiment.
 With probability 0.5 (for sign test), the online calculator calculates a p-value 0.6776, which is larger than